ej-you/Filmer/rabbitmq/README.md

 # Filmer Rabbit MQ

-Rabbit MQ used for background updates of movie info
+Rabbit MQ used for background updates of movie info.

 ## Needed `env` variables (in file `/rabbitmq/.env`)